webplan-pro/scoped-npm-monorepo/readme.md

 ### The workspace

-Running the `npm test` command from root directory will run the tests for the all the packages in the workspace.
+Running the `npm test` command from projects root directory will run the tests for the all the packages in the workspace.

 ### The package in workspace